mauritssilvis/darts/cli/java/README.md

 ##### The number of throws

 By default, the `darts checkouts` subcommand does not fix the number of throws and finds ‘optimal’ checkouts.
-That is, this command finds checkouts consisting of the minimum required number of darts.
+That is, this command finds checkouts with the minimum required number of darts.
-Using `darts`, you can however, fix the number of throws with the `-n` and `--throws` options.
+Using `darts`, you can, however, fix the number of throws with the `-n` and `--throws` options.
 This option takes a non-negative integer as a parameter:

 - zero (`0`) will not fix the number of throws (default);